-- Secure only one lead at each AC output terminal.
-The terminals are suitable for wire sizes up to No. 6 AWG. - 2.
-Use vibration-proof switches and controls to prevent the opening and closing of circuits while the vehicle is in motion. - 3.
-Use rain-tight conduit, conduit connectors and junction boxes for all exterior wiring. - Use ground fault circuit interrupters (GFCIs) for all branch circuits with convenience power receptacles. - 5.
-Seal all wiring entrance holes into the interior of the vehicle (inside and outside all conduit connectors) to keep out exhaust gas.
-Use silicone rubber or an equivalent type of sealant.
+- Have a trained and experienced electrician supervise and inspect the installation of all AC wiring. - 2.
+Secure only one lead at each AC output terminal.
+The terminals are suitable for wire sizes up to No. 6 AWG. - 3.
+Use vibration-proof switches and controls to prevent the opening and closing of circuits while the vehicle is in motion. - 4.
+Use rain-tight conduit, conduit connectors and junction boxes for all exterior wiring. - 5.
+Provide ground fault circuit interrupters (GFCIs) for all convenience power receptacles. - Seal all conduit openings into the vehicle interior to keep out exhaust gas.
+Apply silicone rubber or equivalent sealant inside and outside each conduit connector.
+(Flexible conduit is not vapor-tight and will allow exhaust gas to enter along the wires if not sealed.)